ismael-miguel/memer/README.md

 You can open the Javascript file and paste it in your browser's console.
 Hitting <kbd>F12</kbd> will open the console for you.

-<del>Currently, it only works for CodeReview chats, due to the lack of memes for others.</del><br>
+<del>Currently, it only works for CodeReview chats, due to the lack of memes for others.</del><br/>
-<ins>Each chatroom has it's very own file, with a common file.</ins>
+Each chatroom has it's very own file, with a common file.

 A browser extension is planned in the near future, to ease the usage.<br>
 The Javascript file available is already a Greasemonkey-ready file.